 Other than that, rabbit poop is odor-free.

-Have I said if your rabbit does smell worse than it is the guardian’s guilt?
+Have I said if your rabbit does smell worse, then it is the guardian’s fault?

 I cannot mention it enough that if a house rabbit has an odor, it is the guardian’s misconduct.

 It is not your rabbit that will smell poor; it is the rabbit habitat that will stink.

 I cannot blame it on a first-time rabbit owner too.
 Like me, when I got my first rabbit, I had no idea how to raise a bunny.

 Therefore my bunny grew up as the naughty one.
 I gave my rabbit the entire living room as the running space.

 So she did whatever she liked there.
 She hopped around and relaxed wherever she fancied.

 In a matter of a week, I started to notice my living room smells like ammonia.